AD6F/cast-bowling/README.md

 # Cast Bowling

-This is the repository that holds the Chromecast section of our bowling game, which you can play with using the [Bowling Mobile App](https://github.com/AD6F/bowling-controller)
+This is the repository that contains the Chromecast section of our bowling game, which you can play with the [Bowling Controller App](https://github.com/AD6F/bowling-controller)

 ## Technologies